urgdog/urg.systems/stories/index.md

 ---
-title: Field Stories
+title: Stories
 layout: default
 ---

-# Field Stories
+# Stories

-I used to work in the field doing telecommunications stuff.
+I used to work in the field doing telecom stuff.

-Fixing stuff in the real world is fun and stressful.

-Then I fixed stuff in headends where little red LEDs mean a lot of scary things.
+then I fixed stuff in buildings where little red LEDs mean scary things.

 tho some are red because everything is fine.

-anyway here are some stories that happened.
+anyway here are some stories.

 ---